peter88213/yw-cnv/docs/template/help-adv.md

 ## Warning!

 The "advanced features" are meant to be used by experienced OpenOffice/LibreOffice users only.
-If you aren\'t familiar with **Calc** and the concept of **sections in Writer**, please do not use the advanced features.
-There is a risk of damaging the project when writing back if you don\'t respect the section boundaries in the ODT text documents, or if you mess up the IDs in the ODS tables.
+If you aren't familiar with **Calc** and the concept of **sections in Writer**, please do not use the advanced features.
+There is a risk of damaging the project when writing back if you don't respect the section boundaries in the ODT text documents, or if you mess up the IDs in the ODS tables.
 Be sure to try out the features with a test project first.